ukalwa/worms-on-paper/README.md

         2)  Using a Circular Hough Transform (CHT), it selects the circular uPADs in the frames.
-        3)  Applies an Active Contour algorithm on the detected uPADs to refine the edges and handles worm detection even when they are touching the edges of uPADs.
+        3)  Applies an Active Contour algorithm on the detected uPADs to refine the edges and handle worm detection even when the animals are touching the edges of uPADs.
-        4)  Removes the background from the frame by applying a local thresholding technique with a window size of 100x100 and a threshold value of 90%.
+        4)  Removes the background from the frame by applying a local thresholding technique with a window size of 100 x 100 pixels and a threshold value of 90%.
-        5)  Identifies worms by characterization parameters for L4-stage
-            C. elegans and writes the centroid information to separate excel files.
+        5)  Identifies worms by characterization parameters defined for L4-stage C. elegans and ouputs the centroid information to separate excel files.
-        6)  Repeats steps 2-5 for every frame.
+        6)  Repeats steps 2 through 5 for every frame in the video.
-        7)  Saves the tracking video and excel files.
+        7)  Saves the tracking video and excel files to the hard disk.

 License